COVID-19 Related Questions

 If a student tests positive for COVID, the school nurse should be notified; however, the District will not contact trace or identify close contacts and will not require healthy students to quarantine due to close contact of a COVID case.

 Will the District utilize a COVID Tracker this school year?

-There will not be a building-wide notification of positive COVID-19 cases like last school year, unless reported cases warrant additional mitigation efforts, such as a requirement to wear masks.
+There will not be a building-wide notification of positive COVID-19 cases like last school year, unless reported cases warrant additional mitigation efforts.